Nithe14/.nvim/README.md

 6. [Other features](#other-features)

 ## About
-I recently switched from vim (using vimscript) to neovim (using lua), so I decided to publish my new config.
-This is not final version of course.
+This is my NeoVim config using lua and Pakcer as a plugin manager.
+Not a final version of course.
 My goal is to improve my configuration and keep it the same accross two systems: macos and arch.

 There is a lualine with some theme, and iceberg-based colorscheme (https://github.com/cocopon/iceberg.vim) with my background but you probably change it so whatever.